 - Check your market research skills through the 5 steps of the export market intelligence process.

 - Find more market information on the website of the European Spice Association.

 3. Decide which type of buyers best match your offer

 Importers of spices and herbs can be categorised according to several criteria.
 It is important to understand that not all of those categories are suitable for emerging exporters from developing countries.
 For example, some European companies already have long-term relationships with leading exporters from the largest producing countries.
 They sometimes even promote offers from specific countries and are not willing to work with you, in order to safeguard their current relationships.

 There are also buyers that are constantly looking for new suppliers to reduce their dependence on the countries that are dominating the global market.
 Those companies may better match your offer, especially if you are offering a product that is not usually associated with your country of origin.
-However, there is a risk that the buyer will not be committed enough if he finds a better price in another emerging country.
+However, there is a risk that the buyer will not be committed enough if he finds a better price or safer (contaminant-free) products in another emerging country.